-The Wonderland Trail is a 96.2 mile heavily trafficked out and back trail located near Longmire, WA that features a lake and is only recommended for very experienced adventurers.
+The Wonderland Trail is a 96.2 mile heavily trafficked out and back trail located near Longmire, Washington that features a lake and is only recommended for very experienced adventurers.
 The trail offers a number of activity options and is accessible from May until September.

 Amazing, challenging, and a lifetime experience!
 Buy a good guidebook and get on the trail!